 Israel Plans Monument to Honor Gay Holocaust Victims

-August 23, 2013 by Carolyn Simon, Associate Director of Digital Media
+August 23, 2013 by Carolyn Simon, Deputy Director of Digital Media

 Israel announced plans this week to build a monument to honor gay Holocaust victims.
 The monument will be the first of its kind in the country.